-To leverage sequences of frames, we build a plane-sweep stereo cost volume~\cite{collins1996space} upon the target camera frustum, which assesses the geometric coherence of pixels from ${{{I}}^t}\left( {{\bm{{\rm{p}}}}} \right)$ and source frames at different depth values.
+To utilize multiple input frames, we construct a plane-sweep stereo cost volume~\citep{collins1996space} upon the target camera frustum, which measures the geometric coherence of pixels from ${{{I}}^t}\left( {{\bm{{\rm{p}}}}} \right)$ and source frames at different depth values.
 For the first time we specify a group of fronto-parallel depth planes linearly spaced between the depth values ${d_{\min }}$ and ${d_{\max }}$, as shown in Fig.~\ref{Fig10}.
-Then, for each source frame, we extract a deep feature map and project it to the target camera space using each of the candidate depths, camera intrinsic and predicted relative pose from PoseNet.
-The final cost volume is built as the average of L1 distances between the warped feature maps and the feature maps from ${{{I}}^t}\left( {{\bm{{\rm{p}}}}} \right)$ over all source frames.
+Then, for each source frame, we extract a deep feature map and project it to the target camera space using each of the candidate depths, the camera intrinsic and the predicted relative pose by PoseNet.
+The final cost volume is constructed as the average of L1 distances between the warped feature maps and the feature maps from ${{{I}}^t}\left( {{\bm{{\rm{p}}}}} \right)$ over all source frames.
 When not otherwise specified, we use one source frame in the construction of cost volume during training.
-The cost volume and features of the target frame are concatenated as input to DepthNet for depth regression, following~\cite{dosovitskiy2015flownet,watson2021temporal}.
-An overview is demonstrated in Fig.~\ref{Fig6}.
+The cost volume and feature maps of the target frame are concatenated as the input to DepthNet for depth regression, following~\citep{dosovitskiy2015flownet,watson2021temporal}.

-Cost volume allows the monocular system to exploit multiple input frames.
+The cost volume allows a monocular framework to leverage multiple input frames.
 However, it requires hyperparameters ${d_{\min }}$ and ${d_{\max }}$ to be known.
-We are unlikely to achieve this because an unsupervised monocular trained depth estimation model can only derive depth `up to scale'.
-To relax this constraint, we make ${d_{\min }}$ and ${d_{\max }}$ to be learned from data, following~\cite{watson2021temporal}.
-In each training iteration, the average min and max of depth predictions over a batch are employed to update ${d_{\min }}$ and ${d_{\max }}$ using an exponential moving average with a momentum of 0.99.
-The updated depth range ${d_{\min }}$ and ${d_{\max }}$ are saved along with the model weights and remain fixed during the evaluation phase.
+We are unlikely to achieve this because an unsupervised monocular depth estimation model suffers from the scale ambiguity.
+To relax this constraint, we make ${d_{\min }}$ and ${d_{\max }}$ to be learned from data.
+In each training iteration, the average min and max of depth predictions over a batch are used to update ${d_{\min }}$ and ${d_{\max }}$ using an exponential moving average with a momentum of 0.99, following~\citep{watson2021temporal}.
+The updated ${d_{\min }}$ and ${d_{\max }}$ are saved along with the model weights and remain fixed during the evaluation phase.